christiangemesi/bachelorarbeit/README.md

 > - PS: the password for the poweruser under http://127.0.0.1:8000/poweruser/loginForm is: "poweruser" <br>

 ### Installation Development Environment with Docker
 In the following section, we will guide you through the installation of the dockerized environment on your local machine.
 Docker is used to set the application live on the FHNW Server.
-So its good to also have set it up once locally for better understanding.<br>
+So it is good to also have set it up once locally for better understanding.<br>
 To make the installation easier we mainly used the User Interface of the Windows OS. <br>
+Keep in mind that there is no hot-reload for the dockerized environment.
+If you want to see changes you need to stop the container and start it again. <br>

 > 1. Install [Docker](https://www.docker.com/) <br>
 >    - Download the Docker Desktop Installer from [here](https://www.docker.com/products/docker-desktop) and run the installer. <br>